 Entrepreneurship and Welfare

-We examine returns to entrepreneurship using a standard measure of welfare, the per capita consumption expenditure.
-Using quantile regressions, we find welfare hierarchy in occupations.
-The results suggest that, across the welfare distribution, entrepreneurs who employ others have the high-test returns in terms of consumption, while those entrepreneurs who work for themselves, that is, self-employed individuals, have slightly lower returns than the salaried employees.
-However, self-employment entails higher returns than casual labour and an escape from poverty.
+Here, I examine returns to entrepreneurship using a standard measure of welfare, the per-capita consumption expenditure.
+This analysis, using quantile regressions, reveals the existence of a welfare hierarchy in occupations.
+The results suggest that, across the welfare distribution, entrepreneurs who employ others have the highest returns in terms of consumption, while those entrepreneurs who work for themselves, that is, self-employed individuals, have slightly lower returns than the salaried employees.
+However, self-employment entails higher returns than casual labor and a relative escape from poverty.